oirlab/liger_iris_pipeline/docs/dark_subtraction/reference_files.rst

-The ``dark`` reference file by default is retrieved from the CRDS, to use instead a local file, specify the ``override_dark`` keyword in the configuration file specifying a path to a :py:class:`IRISImageModel`.
+The ``dark`` reference file by default is retrieved from the CRDS, to use instead a local file, specify the ``override_dark`` keyword in the configuration file specifying a path to a :py:class:`ImagerModel`.